WalfredMA/Reference-liftover/README.md

 //  Created by Walfred MA in 2019, wangfei.ma@ucsf.edu.
 //  Copyright © 2019 UCSF-Kwoklab.
 All rights reserved.

 -------Introduction-------

 This is a python2.7 script.
-It has two main functions 1.reference fixation and 2.
-Coordinate transferring between pre-fixation and after-fixation:
+It has two main functions 1. replace specified regions of the reference sequence and 2.
+Liftover coordinates between original and new references:

--First, reference fixation:

-it adds fixations to designated reference.
+For function 2, we are also providing a records to transfer the coordinates between our new human diversity reference and the old reference (hg38).

+-------First_function-------

+replace specified regions of the reference sequence:

+This takes up to three files:
+1. Reference file;
+2. patch file (the sequence to be incorporated into new reference with designated coordinates);
+3. (optional) Previous records that includes all past changes of the reference;

 It has following features:

-1. It will replace the labeled regions with the fixed sequences.
-After it fixes all regions, it will output to designed folder (per file each contig).
+1. It will load all patch files, replace/insert the designated regions on the referebce with the patches.
-2. It will update the coordinates after each fixation and output to designed record file after finish.
+2. It will update the coordinates after each correction.
+After finishing all correction, it saves final coordinates to a new record file.
-3. It will automatically check for any overlap of fix patches (including the designated patches and prior patches in the record file).
-After find all overlap, it will choose the largest one.
+3. It will automatically check for any overlap of fix patches (including the input patches and prior patches in previous records).
+It will choose the largest one among all overlapped patches.

+-------Second_function-------

--Second, coordinate transferring:
+coordinate transferring:

+This takes two files:
+1. designated query coordinated in old reference;
+2. Previous records that includes all past changes of the reference.

+By default, it takes old coordinates (coordinates before changes in previous records) as the query, and output new coordinates (coordinates after changes in previous records), based on previous records.

-when input with coordinates, it can calculate new coordinates based on records of fixations.
+If -R presents, it reversely takes new coordinate as the query, as output old coordinates based on previous records.

 The algorithm has been optimized to work will large dataset.

 -------Formats & Requirements-------

 Function 1:

-1. Both reference and input files need to be fasta files.
+1. Both reference and patch files need to be fasta files.
-2. The coordinates of each insertion should be stated in title of each contig. e.g:
+2. The coordinates of each patch should be stated in title of each contig. e.g:

 >Chr1:100-1000